hml230/rag-paper-agent/README.md

 ## Overview

-Vera is an agentic RAG system that:
+This project is an agentic RAG system that:

 - **Retrieves** relevant documents from a vector database based on user queries via similarity search